Mundy Township, Michigan: Megasite

 In 2023, the Michigan Economic Development Corporation was marketing a 970-acre megasite for the development of an industrial project.
 The site is bounded by Elms Road, Maple Road, Linden Road, and Hill Road, and although contiguous, not all parcels within those boundaries are included.
 The state hopes to attract an electric vehicle or semiconductor manufacturer with a large site close to railways and freeways.
 The land had been assembled by the Flint and Genesee Economic Alliance with $260 million in state grants.
-On July 16, 2025, it was announced that a project by Sandisk to build a $55 billion manufacturing facility on the site had been cancelled, and that the state would continue to market the site.
+On July 16, 2025, it was announced that a project by Sandisk to build a $55 billion manufacturing facility on the site had been cancelled due to "massive uncertainty" at the federal level, and that the state would continue to market the site.
 Concurrently, the Economic Alliance offered Swartz Creek Community Schools $40 million to buy the 1963-built Morrish Elementary School to add to the land.

 The assemblage of land, now at 1,000 acres, and displacement of residents has caused controversy.
 An opponent of the plan was quoted in the Flint Journal as saying, "I think there are nine neighborhoods, four mobile home parks, an elementary school and two daycare centers" on the site.